obsidianmd/obsidian-developer-docs/en/Community directory/Developer policies.md

 [Forks](https://en.wikipedia.org/wiki/Fork_\(software_development\)) are not allowed in the Community directory unless they meet one of the following criteria:

 - The fork has received explicit written approval from the original author in a publicly verifiable way.
 - The fork author can show proof that the original author is unreachable and has not updated the project for at least 6 months.
+After those 6 months have passed, contact the original author and allow them 30 days to publicly acknowledge your request before proceeding.

 In both cases, the original author must be credited as a contributor to the new project.